Joe Brolly: Club

 As a 21-year-old, Brolly was part of Dungiven's Derry Senior Football Championship success in 1991.
 Brolly won another Derry Championship medal in 1997, and also won the Ulster Club Championship.
 He was top scorer in that year's Derry Championship with 1–25 (28 points) and was man of the match in the final at Celtic Park.

 He played for St Brigid's GAC in Belfast when it won the Antrim Intermediate Football Championship.
 In 2006 St Brigid's became the first GAA club to play against the Police Service of Northern Ireland Gaelic football team.
 In 2009 Brolly broke his leg while playing in a challenge match against Cookstown.
 St Brigid's reached that year's Antrim Senior Football Championship semi-final, but were defeated after a replay by a point by Portglenone.

 College

 It was in the Sigerson Cup that Joe Brolly first appeared on the national stage.
 He won his only inter-varsity medal in 1992, as a member of Queen's victorious Ryan Cup team.

 Hurling

 Brolly played hurling for local club Kevin Lynch's when they won Division 2 of the All-Ireland Féile na nGael in 1982.

 Coaching career

 Brolly helped out with the Antrim team that finished runners-up in the 2007 Tommy Murphy Cup and winners of the 2008 competition.

+Brolly joined Mayo club Knockmore GAA as a selector and head coach in 2025, working with Dessie Sloyan and manager Ray Dempsey.